Early Life of Sheila Dikshit

 Sheila Kapoor was born on March 31st 1938, in a non-political ‘Khatri’ family in the Kapurthala district of Punjab.
 She was the eldest of three daughters.
 She successfully completed her education at Convent of Jesus and Mary School, New Delhi and later in Miranda House, Delhi University.
 Dikshit also holds Master of Arts degree in History.
 She is also the beneficiary of Doctor of Philosophy, from the University of Delhi.

 Political Career of Sheila Dikshit

-In August 1990 Sheila Dikshit along with her 82 colleagues had been jailed by the state government for 23 days in Uttar Pradesh.
-She had led a people’s movement against the atrocities being committed on women.
-Lakhs of citizens all over UP had joined hands with her in the movement.
+In August 1990, Sheila Dikshit along with her 82 colleagues had been jailed by the State Government for 23 days in Uttar Pradesh when she had led a people’s movement against the atrocities being committed on women.

 Sheila Dikshit has also served as the Secretary of the Indira Gandhi Memorial Trust.
 It presents the Indira Gandhi Award for Peace, Disarmament and Development and Organises conferences on issues of the global concern.
 Dikshit has also been instrumental in promoting handicrafts and rural artisans all over the country.
 She has also promoted the folk theatre.

 Sheila Dikshit represented Gole Market Constituency in the Assembly.
 In 1970’s, she was Chairperson of the Young Women’s Association and had set up two of most successful hostels for working women in Delhi.
 Sheila Dikshit had resigned from her designation of Chief Minister on 8th December, 2013.
 After her resignation, she had served as the Governor of Kerala from 11th March 2014 to 26th August 2014.
 She was again appointed as president of Delhi Pradesh Congress Committee on 10th January 2019.

 Awards Received by Sheila Dikshit